Fitting Prediction Rule Ensembles with R Package pre: Empirical evaluation

 \subsection{Results}

-Table~\hyperref[tab:acc]{\ref{tab:acc}} presents average predictive accuracies in each of the benchmark datasets.
-Overall, function \code{randomForest} ranked highest in terms of predictive accuracy, followed by \code{cforest}, followed by \code{pre} employing the minimum cross validation error and \code{pre} employing the 1 standard-error criterion.
+Table~\ref{tab:acc} presents average predictive accuracies in each of the benchmark datasets.
+Overall, function \code{randomForest} ranked highest in terms of predictive accuracy, followed by \code{cforest} and \code{pre} (employing the 1 standard-error criterion), followed by \code{rulefit}, followed by \code{pre} (each of the latter two employing the minimum cross-validation error criterion).
 Overall, \code{pre} showed higher accuracy than \code{rulefit}.
 Of note, \code{rulefit} employing the minimum cross validation error criterion showed substantially better accuracy than \code{rulefit} employing forward selection.
-The latter model showed predictive accuracy comparable to single trees and main effects lasso regression models.
+The latter model showed predictive accuracy comparable to single trees.

-Figure~\hyperref[fig:accuracy]{\ref{fig:accuracy}} depicts the distributions of predictive accuracy across the four benchmark datasets.
-A pattern emerges where the most accurate methods also show the smallest variation in predictive accuracy.
+Figure~\ref{fig:accuracy} depicts the distributions of predictive accuracy across the four benchmark datasets.
+The boxplots indicate that the most accurate methods also show the least variation in predictive accuracy.

-Figure~\hyperref[fig:interp]{\ref{fig:interp}} depicts the fitted models' complexities.
+Figure~\ref{fig:interp} depicts the fitted models' complexities.
 The random forests always included all predictor variables, providing the least sparse solutions.
-After random forests, lasso regression provided the least sparse solutions, while ctrees consistently provided the sparsest solutions.
-Comparing the complexity of PRE methods provides a similar pattern in all datasets: \code{rulefit} with forward selection provided the sparsest PREs, followed by \code{pre} with the 1-SE rule, followed by \code{pre} with minimum cross validated error, followed by \code{rulefit} with minimum cross validated error, which provided a much higher complexity than the other PRE methods.
+After random forests, lasso regression provided the least sparse solutions, followed by PREs selected using lasso regression.
+The sparsest solutions were provided by singles trees (ctrees) and rulefit ensembles with forward stepwise selection.
+Comparing the complexity of PRE methods yields a similar pattern in all datasets: \code{rulefit} with forward selection provided the sparsest PREs, followed by \code{pre} with the $1-\text{SE}$ rule, followed by \code{pre} with minimum cross validated error, followed by \code{rulefit} with minimum cross validated error.
 Taken together with the findings on predictive accuracy, these results indicate that \code{pre} may provide a better trade-off between accuracy and interpretability than \code{rulefit}.